ygor-sena/.dotfiles/README.md

 This repository contains my file configurations for Windows+WSL2+Emacs desktop environment among other settings.
 Commands to replicate it are provided.

 This configuration was provided by [Siiwyn](https://github.com/Siilwyn), which is a reference to [this article](https://www.atlassian.com/git/tutorials/dotfiles) and [this discussion forum](https://news.ycombinator.com/item?id=11071754) about how to set up, track and replicate your dotfiles among other devices.
+You must change the repository name and links to yours.

 ### Setup
 ```sh